Bruins–Canadiens rivalry: 2010–present

-With the Bruins winning all four of their games against the Canadiens in the 2017–18 NHL season their rivalry heated up once again as with less than two minutes to go in the season period on their January 13 Phillip Danault took a puck to the head and had to be stretchered off the ice, and with the Canadiens not making it to the playoffs their rivalry ended, until next season.
+With the Bruins winning all four of their games against the Canadiens in the 2017–18 NHL season.
 Following the Canadiens missing the 2018 Stanley Cup playoffs as the sixth-place team in the Atlantic Division as the NHL regular season concluded, and the Atlantic Division's second-place Bruins losing in the second round to the Tampa Bay Lightning, one of Montreal's 2018 development camp invitees, the undrafted, 2018 Emile Bouchard Trophy-winning QMJHL defenceman, 21 year old Olivier Galipeau from Montreal, who completed his junior hockey career with the Acadie–Bathurst Titan (where Bruins star center Patrice Bergeron also played his junior hockey in Canada), instead attended the Bruins' own development camp at the Warrior Ice Arena as an invitee, eventually signing with the AHL Providence Bruins farm team of the NHL Bruins, for the Providence team's upcoming season.
-Galipeau was on the "expected" roster due to skate at the Bruins' 2018-19 training camp at the Warrior Ice Arena.
+Galipeau was on the "expected" roster due to skate at the Bruins' 2018–19 training camp at the Warrior Ice Arena.
 Following the first four games of the pre-season schedule, Galipeau was invited to the Providence Bruins training camp, as the main Boston team began cutting down their roster for the regular 2018–19 season.

 During the 2020–21 NHL season, COVID-19 cross-border travel restrictions required the NHL to temporarily realign for the 2020–21 season, putting all seven Canadian teams into one division.
 The season was also abbreviated to a 56-game schedule and all games were played exclusively between division opponents; this eliminated any chance for the Bruins and Canadiens to face each other in regular season play for the first time since the Bruins' founding as an NHL team in December 1924.
-After the conclusion of the regular season, as the Bruins defeated the Washington Capitals four games to one in the First Round, the Bruins fell to the New York Islanders four games to two in the Second Round.
-Conversely, after playoff series wins over the Toronto Maple Leafs, Winnipeg Jets and Vegas Golden Knights, the Canadiens made it to their first Stanley Cup Finals since 1993, in the 2021 Stanley Cup Finals where they were defeated by the Tampa Bay Lightning in five games.
+After the conclusion of the regular season, as the Bruins defeated the Washington Capitals four games to one in the first round, the Bruins fell to the New York Islanders four games to two in the second round.
+Conversely, after playoff series wins over the Toronto Maple Leafs, Winnipeg Jets and Vegas Golden Knights, the Canadiens made it to their first Stanley Cup Final since 1993, in the 2021 Stanley Cup Final where they were defeated by the Tampa Bay Lightning in five games.